How to Take Care of a Puppy: What to Know

 Regular Vet Visits and Vaccinations

-Regular vet visits and vaccinations keep your puppy healthy and well-protected throughout their life.
+Regular vet visits and vaccinations are essential tips to keep your puppy healthy and well-protected throughout their life.

 Healthy Diet and Exercise